 In some ways I miss shooting sharp, high quality colour negative film.
-While it had advantages over digital, it could be quite hard work getting the results I was after.
+For a time I felt it had advantages over digital but it was hard work getting the results I was after.

 The highlight detail in colour negative film develops more than the detail in the shadows.
 This means negative film can easily withstand a stop or two of overexposure.
 Overexposed negative film will retain more highlight detail than slide film (and probably digital capture, too), and the detail in the shadows will also increase.